GlobalFishingWatch/GFW_technical_documentation/index.md

 **INTERNAL USE ONLY**

-Do not share out side GFW!
-Share only with GFW Staff.
+Do not share outside GFW!
+At this time, this document is intended solely for the use of GFW staff.

 :::